jmagar/piper/app/api/mcp/test-connection/test-connection_api_analysis_notes.md

 **Architecture & Lifecycle**:
 - The route is self-contained and has a clear responsibility.
-- It correctly leverages the existing `client-factory.ts` to create a client, ensuring consistency with the rest of the application.
+- It correctly leverages the existing `client-factory.ts` to create a client, ensuring consistency.
 - The use of a `finally` block to guarantee client disconnection is a key architectural choice that ensures reliability and prevents resource leaks.

 **Strengths**:
 - **Robustness**: The error handling and resource cleanup are comprehensive.
 - **Clarity**: The code is straightforward and easy to understand.
-- **Security**: By accepting a config object, it avoids storing or passing credentials in insecure ways.
+- **Consistency**: It serves as a model for logging, error handling, and response structure for the other MCP-related APIs.

 **Potential Improvements**:
-- None at this time.
+- None.
 The implementation is solid and meets all requirements for its intended purpose.